friedrith/vaxicode-redesign/README.md

 It includes a lot of new features like:

 - automatic brightness increase to make the QR codes easier to scan
-- import vaccination passports from other countries
+- import vaccination passports from other countries (Quebec, Canada, EU, etc)
 - better user experience

 This project has been implemented with React Native and more specifically Expo.
 It also includes a system of Localization.